Best SIM Card For France: Orange

 One of the most frequently asked is: “for my upcoming trip, which prepaid SIM card for France should I get?”
 After extensive research, it came down to these two: Le French Mobile and Orange.
-I felt they were the best choices but which one you should go with really depends how long you’ll need the SIM card and how much data you think you’ll need.
+But Le French Mobile no longer offers a SIM card, so the obvious choice is: Orange!
 Here’s what you need to know if staying connected is important to you when you travel in France.

-Updated January 5, 2024 due to an announcement from Le French Mobile.
+Updated August 16, 2024 due to an announcement from Le French Mobile and Telus Mobility in Canada.

 *This post contains affiliate links.
 If you make a purchase through these links, I get a small commission at no extra charge to you.
 It helps support the running of this website and I do appreciate your help.*